Melthen-bor/GoldScript/CODE_OF_CONDUCT.md

 # Rules
 ## List
-1. No impersonating the Gold Develpoment Team
+1. No impersonating the Gold Development Team